-Here my husband only ordered a trapizzino stuffed with tongue on a green sauce, a typical Roman recipe.
-I have also tried the Trapizzino in the Trastevere area and I had a delicious supplì, stuffed rice ball.
+Here my husband only ordered a Trapizzino stuffed with tongue on a green sauce, a typical Roman recipe.
+I have also tried the Trapizzino in the Trastevere area and I had a delicious supplì, stuffed rice ball, one of the traditional foods in Rome.
 Mine was cacio e pepe, with Roman Pecorino cheese and black pepper, and my husband’s classic with ragout sauce.

 Where to find Trapizzino

 Rome’s places where you can order your Trapizzino are:

 - Via Giovanni Branca 88 (Testaccio)

 - Piazzale di Ponte Milvio 13 (Ponte Milvio)

 - Via Giovanni Giolitti 36 (Mercato Centrale, Termini Station)

 - Via Vespasiano 2 (at Be.Re’s)

 The Trapizzino place of Trastevere’s popular Piazza Trilussa is also a winery with a wine list of the region’s local producers that you can pair with your favorite dish, be it a trapizzino or a supplì.